Using the Bus in Malta and Gozo

 The latter part of the population got their wishes, at least in part, with a massive change in July 2011.
 The old vehicles (at least the oldest ones) were swept away to be replaced with new air-conditioned buses from China and some second-hand bendy buses from London.
 The old association of bus owners and owner-drivers (the ATP), which previously had the contract to run services on behalf of the government, were paid off and ceased to be, replaced by British-run Arriva (by now owned by German Railways).
 Many new routes were introduced, including several linking the airport to various parts of Malta.
 There were also new local routes within Valletta itself, using Castille (pictured below) as their focal point, rather than the bus station.
 Evening services were improved and ran later, whilst modernised facilities sprang up such as the bus stations in Valletta (pictured here), Bugibba and Victoria (on Gozo).

 Sadly, early optimism turned sour due to industrial relations problems and a route network which required constant tweaking, with people in some areas experiencing long delays and overcrowded buses.
 Furthermore, problems with the bendy buses meant they were withdrawn in summer 2013 at the government's insistence, with other operators being brought in with a hotchpotch of replacement vehicles, which is still the situation today.
 Arriva ended up losing a heap of money and came to an arrangement in January 2014 for the government to take over the whole operation, pending awarding of the contract to a new operator.
 For now the services are being operated by Malta Public Transport Services Ltd, a division of Transport Malta.
-As far as the public are concerned things are likely to remain largely unchanged for now, although the Arriva name has been removed from the vehicles.
-There are likely to be changes to the route network later in the year.
+As far as the public are concerned things remain largely unchanged for now, although the Arriva name has been removed from the vehicles.
+When the new operator starts (probably in 2015) a new route network is expected to be introduced.

 The good news is that most parts of Malta have a fairly frequent service, and reliability has improved, although the withdrawal of the bendy buses has led to overcrowding on some journeys.
 Fares (see below) are very good value, especially if you buy day or 7-day tickets.
 Although it's not without it's problems, I would definitely recommend that you try using public transport to explore Malta and Gozo during your stay.
 Use the links on the left to find timetable summaries and maps to help you along, as well as details of the plentiful open top bus tours run by private operators.